 Today's explorations include the peaceful Yu Garden and a quick visit to the old town.

-Admire the magnificent colonial architecture with a stroll along the Bund and visiting the Silk Mill.
+Admire the magnificent colonial architecture with a stroll along the Bund and Nanjing Road, where you will also be able to enjoy some time at leisure before visiting a silk factory.